HunterJuneau/sorting-hat-1/README.md

 ### [Deployed Site](https://hj-sortinghat.netlify.app/)

+### What I Learned

+Planning
+- How to make issue tickets.
+- How to organize Github projects.
+- How to prioritize tasks.

 ## Goals
 The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your portfolio.